patmejia/soil_data_research/README.md

 Here is a link to this project's code

-The next post will explore a simple Machine Learning model.
+The following post will explore a simple Machine Learning model.